 Let’s start with explaining what an adjustment actually is.
 An adjustment is a gentle, but specific force applied to the spine by the hands of your chiropractor.
 Not all adjustments are created equal however.
 The focus of a Gonstead adjustment is to be as specific, precise and accurate as possible, addressing only the problem areas (areas of subluxation).
 Great care is taken to ensure a mechanically correct position and a precise thrust to provide the most accurate and comfortable adjustment possible.

 Many patients ask the doctor how they may have gotten their subluxation.
-To be honest, it is very difficult to pinpoint because there are so many opportunities throughout life to damage your spine, and often times without even knowing it.
+It is very difficult to pinpoint because there are so many opportunities throughout life to stress your spine, and oftentimes without even knowing it.

-There are three basic causes of subluxation: The first is TRAUMA.
-Trauma can be any sort of fall, accident, sports injury, car accident, et.c.
-The second is EMOTIONAL.
-Our emotions can have a direct impact upon our posture, our degree of muscle tension and overall health.
+There are four basic causes of subluxation: The first is TRAUMA.
+Trauma can be any sort of fall, accident, sports injury, car accident, repetitive stresses, etc. The second is EMOTIONAL.
+Our emotions can have a direct impact upon our posture, our degree of muscle tension, and overall health.
 The third is CHEMICAL.
-A history of drugs, alcohol, pollution, poor diet, etc. can again have a direct impact on our body’s ability to function properly and develop the way it was designed to.
+A history of pollution, poor diet, alcohol, drug use, etc. can again have a direct impact on our body’s ability to function properly and develop the way it was designed to.
+The fourth is Technology.
+As our society progresses we are spending more and more time on devices.
+These repetitive motions of looking down, typing, and texting can cause stress on our bodies and disrupt proper function and alignment.

 No. A Gonstead adjustment is unique and tailored to each patient’s spine differently.
 The findings on an x-ray study, the temperature reading, and the doctor’s palpation (feeling the spines position in motion and also while stationary) enable a Gonstead doctor to deliver the correct adjustment necessary.

 There are more than 100 chiropractic techniques in the world today.
-Not all are created equal.
 The Gonstead Method is more than just a technique.
 It is a system of meticulous analysis and evaluation, combining all necessary information, followed by delivering a specific, “hands-on”, bio-mechanically correct, chiropractic adjustment.
 A Gonstead adjustment is comfortable, effective and incredibly safe.

 The number of adjustments is different for each patient.
 Many patients experience quick relief within their first few adjustments.
 Others take a bit longer.
 Each spine is different in its ability to stabilize and heal.
 Chronic cases can often take much longer, due to years of cumulative trauma and neglect.